-On 26 April 2021, Girgio (the "Vendor") and the Company entered into the placing and subscription agreement with CLSA Limited (as the sole placing agent, the "Placing Agent"), pursuant to which, the Placing Agent had agreed to place a total of 60,000,000 then existing ordinary shares of the Company at a price of HK\$9.50 per share (the "Placing Price") owned by the Vendor to no less than six independent placees on a best effort basis (the "Placing"), while the Vendor conditionally agreed to subscribe for new ordinary shares of the Company, the number of which is equal to the number of the placing shares placed by the Placing Agent at an issue price equal to the Placing Price (the "Subscription").
+On 26 April 2021, Girgio Industries Limited, a controlling shareholder of the Company, (the "Vendor") and the Company entered into the placing and subscription agreement with CLSA Limited (as the sole placing agent, the "Placing Agent"), pursuant to which, the Placing Agent had agreed to place a total of 60,000,000 then existing ordinary shares of the Company at a price of HK\$9.50 per share (the "Placing Price") owned by the Vendor to no less than six independent placees on a best effort basis (the "Placing"), while the Vendor conditionally agreed to subscribe for new ordinary shares of the Company, the number of which is equal to the number of the placing shares placed by the Placing Agent at an issue price equal to the Placing Price (the "Subscription").
 The Placing Price represented a discount of approximately 9.00% to the closing price of HK\$10.44 per share as quoted on the Stock Exchange on the last trading date prior to the signing of the placing and subscription agreement, i.e., 26 April 2021.
 Completion of the Placing and the Subscription took place on 29 April 2021 and 3 May 2021, respectively.

-The net proceeds from the Subscription are estimated to be approximately HK\$562.23 million, net of expenses incurred by the Vendor in relation to the Placing and the Subscription.
-The Company intends to use the net proceeds from the Subscription for increasing production efficiency and capacity of the Group's business, and as general working capital of the Group.
-The net placing price, after deducting all professional fees and other out-of-pocket expenses incurred by the Vendor, which are ultimately borne by the Company, is estimated at approximately HK\$9.37 per placing share.

-The proceeds from the Subscription are and will be continuously used according to the plans disclosed in the announcements dated 26 April 2021 of the Company.

-Details of the Placing and the Subscription are set out in the announcements dated 26 April 2021 and 3 May 2021 and Note 37 to the consolidated financial statements.
+The net proceeds from the Subscription were approximately HK\$562,546,000, net of expenses incurred by the Vendor in relation to the Placing and the Subscription.
+The net proceeds have been and will be utilised for the intended purposes as previously disclosed in the relevant announcements.
+The net placing price, after deducting all professional fees and other out-of-pocket expenses incurred by the Vendor, which are ultimately borne by the Company, was approximately HK\$9.37 per placing share.
+The Placing and Subscription were completed on 29 April 2021 and 3 May 2021 respectively.
+Details of the Placing and the Subscription are set out in the announcements dated 26 April 2021 and 3 May 2021.